turboladen/screenplay/README.md

 * I don't want to have to figure out how to install the tool and it's dependencies.
 RubyGems and Bundler are great for managing these sorts of things--why not just use those?
     * Others:
         * Ansible: 0
         * Chef: -1
         * Puppet: -1
     * Screenplay:
         * Just `gem install screenplay` on the box you want to run from.
 * I don't want to have to set anything up on the boxes I manage.
-I should be able to do anything to that box using standard tools already on the box (like SSH).
+I should be able to do anything to that box using standard tools already on the box (aka SSH).
     * Others:
         * Ansible: +1
         * Chef: -1
         * Puppet: -1
     * Screenplay:
         * Does everything over SSH.
 * I want to install the tool from the box I'm going to run stuff from and that's it.
 Reading tons of docs and setting up different boxes always seemed overbearing for my purposes.
     * Others:
         * Ansible: +1
         * Chef: +1 (chef-solo)
         * Puppet: -1
     * Screenplay:
         * Just `gem install screenplay` on the box you want to run from.
         * "Scenes" (Screenplay's modules/manifests, cookbooks/recipes, playbooks) are
           pulled in from a local or remote path.
 How you get the scenes there is up to you (use git, svn, ftp, scp, whatever).
 * I want to use a programming language for defining what it is I want to do.
   GPLs exist for solving problems--why make us learn another language just to solve these types of problems?
 And using a markup language for defining this stuff is _super_ handy--until you want to use any sort of logic, and then it just feels contrived.
     * Others:
         * Ansible: -1
         * Chef: +1
         * Puppet: -1
     * Screenplay:
         * Just Ruby with a little DSL niceness (but not too much).

+Other important things that the other tools also solve:

+* My app's configuration should live with my app.
+Everyone working on the app should have access to updating the app's dependencies as the app needs.
+* My app's configuration should be able to be applied to any host--local or remote, virtual or real--without having to specify any fancy info.
+* I don't want to have to rely on a "server" implementation to pull scripts/recipes/whatever from--there are good tools that already solve this problem.

 ### Basic Actions ###